Real Transportes Aéreos: History

 To compete with Varig which flew from Rio de Janeiro to New York City with Lockheed Super Constellations 1049G on the east coast, Real received three Lockheed Super Constellations 1049H in 1958 and started a flight from Rio de Janeiro to Los Angeles via Manaus-Ponta Pelada, Bogotá, and Mexico City.
 In 1960 this route was extended to Honolulu and Tokyo-Haneda; São Paulo to Tokyo and return took just over a week.

-The expansion took its toll leading to the gradual purchase of the consortium Real-Aerovias-Nacional by Varig between May and August 1961.
+This expansion took its toll, leading to a gradual purchase of the consortium Real-Aerovias-Nacional by Varig between May and August 1961.
 At this time, the airline also began flights to Chicago-Midway.

 Aerovias Brasil, part of the consortium Real-Aerovias-Nacional, bought three Convair CV-990A for its intercontinental routes shortly before the consortium was sold to Varig.
 Varig was unable to cancel the order and had to receive and operate those three aircraft.